ispc/ispc/docs/ispc.rst

-If data can be laid out in memory so that the executing program instances access it via loads and stores of contiguous sections of memory, overall performance can be improved noticably.
+If data can be laid out in memory so that the executing program instances access it via loads and stores of contiguous sections of memory, overall performance can be improved noticeably.
 One way to improve this memory access coherence is to lay out structures in "structure of arrays" (SOA) format in memory; the benefits from SOA layout are discussed in more detail in the `Use "Structure of Arrays" Layout When Possible`_ section in the